Updated: Apr 12

 Like all plants figs need to be pollinated.
-The fig contains a tiny flower which must be pollinated i order for its fruit to ripen, when its ready for pollination it produces a strong scent which draws in a female wasp - all perfectly normal at the point but this is there the story turns a little macabre.
-The wasp crawls in to the tiny opening at the base of the fruit, a hole so small that her wings and antennae break off as she enters.
+The fig contains a tiny flower which must be pollinated in order for its fruit to ripen, when it's ready for pollination it produces a strong scent which draws in a female wasp.
+All perfectly normal up to now, but this is where the story turns a little macabre.
+The wasp crawls into the tiny opening at the base of the fruit, a hole so small that her wings and antennae break off as she enters.

-She lays her eggs inside the flowers in the fig, spreading pollen as she goes, this is essential to the fig as without it the fruit will not ripen.
-Flowers containing wasp eggs wont mature in to figs so don’t worry, you arnt going to finding wasp babies in your fig - The female wasp then dies and her body is absorbed by the fig for nourishment.
+She lays her eggs inside the flowers, spreading pollen as she goes, this is essential to the fig as without it the fruit will not ripen.
+Flowers containing wasp eggs won't mature into figs so don’t worry, you aren't going to finding wasp babies in your fig. The female wasp then dies and her body is absorbed by the fig for nourishment.

 But what about the babies?
-They turn in to wormlike grubs and first, and then take on the features of an adult wasp.
+They turn into wormlike grubs at first, and then take on the features of an adult wasp.
 The males have dark heads and clear amber bodies, they don’t have wings because these guys are never going to leave the fig. Females are larger they have dark heads and dark bodies.

-So right now, your thinking these female wasps get a rough time? their only job is to pollinate a fig and in the process they get parts of their body ripped off, well the male wasps don't get it much easier.
-As soon as the females reach maturity they mate with the male and after mating the male wasps create a hole in the fig that will allow the female wasps to leave in this process the males wasps too die!
+So right now, you're probably thinking these female wasps get a rough time.
+Their only job is to pollinate a fig and in the process they get parts of their body ripped off, well the male wasps don't get it much easier, as soon as the females reach maturity they mate with the male.
+The male wasps then create a hole in the fig that allows the female wasps to leave.
+In this process the males wasps die.

 The female wasp then leaves the fig ready to enter the next fig which she will pollinate and the story starts over again.